 A mosque inspired by Arabic style was built in Kaunas for Vytautas the Great jubilee in 1930.

 The 20th century brought new Muslims to Lithuania, firstly from the Soviet Union and after independence – from the volatile Middle Eastern and African lands.
 These new Muslims may be already outnumbering the traditional Tatar community.
 But, as of now, there is not even a mosque in Vilnius since the Soviets torn down the old wooden Tatar one that until 1968 stood in the old district of Lukiškės.

 The practice of faith itself was heavily impeded under the Soviet occupation with most mosques closed, Quran hardly possible to get and Hajj outlawed.
 When the independence (1990) brought back the religious freedom Islam made some comeback in its communities.

-There were almost 3000 muslims in Lithuania during the 2001 census, or some 0,1% of population.
-Most Lithuanian muslims follow Hanafi madhhab.
+There were almost 3000 Muslims in Lithuania during the 2001 census (some 0,1% of the population).
+Most Lithuanian Muslims follow Hanafi madhhab.